sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 First of all, VSCode should recognise the Stata programming language and highlight the syntax with pre-defined colours.
 In VSCode, the user-contributed extension, *Stata Enhanced*, does this job.

-On the left-hand side, you'll see an icon for Extensions.
+On the left-hand side of VSCode menu, you'll see an icon for Extensions.
 Search for *Stata Enhanced* and click `install`.
 Done.

 ### B. To run the code, we need "Code Runner".